|

 We

-support and encourage the development
+supported and encouraged the development

 of the fine arts in our regions